German government decision on Air Berlin support to take weeks, months - EconMin

-BERLIN The German Economy Ministry on Monday said it would take time for the federal government and two state governments to evaluate Air Berlin's (AB1.DE) request for state loan guarantees.
+BERLIN (Reuters) - The German Economy Ministry on Monday said it would take time for the federal government and two state governments to evaluate Air Berlin's (AB1.DE) request for state loan guarantees.

 "The process is underway.
 Now the formal paperwork must be submitted," spokeswoman Beate Baron told a regular government news conference.
 "The review will take several weeks and months.
 It depends on how quickly the documents are submitted, and how comprehensive they are."